kyphan38/arca/assets/docs/1-foundations/operating system/1-processes/3-system-calls.md

 ## Exec() System Call

+Concepts

 - exec() replaces the current process's code and memory with a new program
 - It takes an executable file as an argument
 - The process's memory image is completely replaced by the new executable's
-- A successful exec() does not return; the new program starts executing
+- A successful exec() does not return, the new program starts executing
 - An unsuccessful exec() returns an error, and the original program continues

 ## Shell and Terminal

+Concepts

 - The init process is the first process on boot and spawns a shell (e.g., bash)
 - All other processes are forked from existing ones